Endless Travel Plans

 💰 $250–$400/day 📅 Mar–May, Oct–Nov 👶 Best ages: 5–14

-Savannah surprises families who expect just a "couples destination."
-Forsyth Park has two playgrounds that parents consistently rave about.
-The free Dot trolley covers 18 stops across the historic district — no need to pay for the expensive guided tour version.
-And the Savannah Children's Museum is entirely outdoors, which means burned-off energy on a scale that indoor museums can't match.
+Savannah surprises families who expect a "couples destination."
+Forsyth Park has two playgrounds parents rave about.
+The free Dot trolley covers 18 stops across the historic district — no need for the paid tour.
+The Savannah Children's Museum is entirely outdoors, which burns off energy on a scale indoor museums can't match.

-Skip the summer months.
-The humidity between June and August is brutal with kids.
-March through May and October through November hit the sweet spot of warm weather without the sweat.
+Skip June through August — the humidity is brutal with kids.
+March–May and October–November hit warm weather without the sweat.

 "Forsyth Park has two amazing kids' playgrounds which we found really useful for keeping the children happy in-between long days exploring the city."